Category: Photography

 Understanding Exposure: Spot Metering

 Moving up from a point-and-shoot camera to an SLR camera has opened up many amazing doors yet is teaching me the fundamentals of photography all over again.
-The SLR camera gets great results, but it takes more work to get a better photo than out of the typical point-and-shoot camera.
-It’s not so much that…
+The SLR camera gets great results, but it… Read more

 • Portrait Photography: My First Studio Shoot